-WP Security Audit Log is a free WordPress plugin that keeps track of everything that’s happening in your WordPress admin area.
+WP Activity Log is a free WordPress plugin that keeps track of everything that’s happening in your WordPress admin area.
 It maintains a history of actions taken by all users, and will notify you about suspicious behavior.
 Not only is this a fantastic security tool to have in place, but you can keep tabs on your clients, as well.

 Over 100 (and counting) different actions are tracked, including support for the popular bbPress plugin, as well as WordPress multisite networks.
-WP Security Audit Log also has several premium add-ons that give you even more insight & control over what’s happening behind the scenes of your WordPress site.
+WP Activity Log also has several premium add-ons that give you even more insight & control over what’s happening behind the scenes of your WordPress site.
 These add-ons include email notifications, search & filtering, enhanced reports & the use of an external DB to store audit logs.

 Let’s take a look at the features of the free plugin, and then I’ll dive into the power of the add-ons.

-Getting Started with WP Security Audit Log
+Getting Started with WP Activity Log

 - Audit Log Viewer – This is where all of your user activity is stored, each row representing a user action